opeltre/revert/README.md

 ## References

+[1] Marmarou A.
+_A theoretical model and experimental evaluation of  the cerebrospinal  fluid  system._
+Thesis, Drexel University, Philadelphia, PA, 1973

-[1] Czosnyka M, Piechnik S, Richards HK, Kirkpatrick P, Smielewski P, Pickard JD.
+[2] Czosnyka M, Piechnik S, Richards HK, Kirkpatrick P, Smielewski P, Pickard JD.
 _Contribution of mathematical modelling to the bedside tests of cerebrovascular autoregulation._